randomunrandom/text_selector/js/README.md

-A Custom Jupyter Widget Library
+A Jupyter extension for selecting tags in text with mouse

 Package Install
 ---------------